PDFs by language

 Nicotine lozenges can be bought without a prescription.

 The lozenge is available in 2 strengths: 2 mg and 4 mg.
-Smokers choose their dose based on how long after waking up they normally have their first cigarette.
-If you smoke your first cigarette within 30 minutes of waking up, use 4 mg nicotine lozenges.
+The needed dose should be based on how long after waking up a person normally has their first cigarette.
+So, if you smoke your first cigarette within 30 minutes of waking up, use 4 mg nicotine lozenges.
 If you smoke your first cigarette more than 30 minutes after waking up, use 2 mg-nicotine lozenges.
+Some people who are using NRT prefer the lozenge to the gum because its use is less conspicuous.

-No one type of nicotine replacement therapy (NRT) is any better than another.
-When choosing the type of NRT you will use, think about which method will best fit your lifestyle and pattern of smoking.
+No one type of nicotine replacement therapy (NRT) - by itself or in combination - is necessarily any better than another.
+When choosing the type of NRT you will use, think about which method will best fit your lifestyle and pattern of smoking or using smokeless tobacco.
 For example, do you want/need something in your mouth or something to keep your hands busy?
 Are you looking for once-a-day convenience?
+How urgent are your cravings for nicotine?

 Here are some important points to think about as you decide:

-If you use a different dose or stop taking it too soon, it can’t be expected to work like it should.
-If you are a very heavy smoker or a very light smoker, you may want to talk with your health care provider about how to get the NRT dose that best fits your needs.
+If you use a different dose or stop taking it too soon, NRT can’t be expected to work like it should.
+If you smoke very heavily very lightly, or are a smokeless tobacco user, talk with your health care provider about how to get the NRT dose that best fits your needs.

 Using the nicotine patch along with shorter-acting products, like the gum, lozenge, nasal spray, or inhaler, is another method of NRT.
 The idea is to get a steady dose of nicotine with the patch and then use one of the shorter-acting products when you have strong cravings.
+In general, people who have smoked heavily do better with this combination approach.
 If you’re thinking about using more than one NRT product, be sure to talk to your health care provider first.

-Another NRT option is to give smokers a higher dose based on the amount of nicotine that they’ve been getting from cigarettes.
-Sometimes this method requires larger than usual doses of NRT.
-At this time, not much is known about this option and research results using high-dose patches are mixed.
+For people who have been smoking heavily, Another option is to use NRT at a higher than usual dose based on the amount of nicotine that they’ve been getting from cigarettes.
+At this time, not much is known about this option.
 High-dose NRT should be considered only with a health care provider’s guidance and close supervision.
-It may worsen things if you already have heart disease or other health problems.

 Research is still being done to refine the use of NRT.
 If you feel that you need NRT for a different length of time than is recommended, it’s best to discuss this with your health care provider.

 Nicotine replacement therapy (NRT) has the potential for long-term dependence.
-Nicotine is addictive, and people can transfer their dependence from cigarettes to the NRT.
+Nicotine is addictive, and people can transfer their dependence from tobacco to the NRT.

 Use NRT only as long as you need it, as prescribed by your health care provider.
 Talk to your provider if you’re having trouble stopping NRT.